switer/serverhere/README.md

-servehere
+serverhere
 =========
 ![logo](http://switer.qiniudn.com/assitant.png)

-Init express in current director as a convenient static server.
+Create an express static server in current director with some options, includes gzip/livereload/view engine/port.
+If you thinks another something is useful and helpful, please tell me.

 ## Installing
 ```bash